bvandewe/events-player/notes/ISTIO_TRUST_MODE.md

 # Istio Trust Mode Configuration Example

+> **📖 Related Documentation**: This document covers Trust Mode configuration.
+For a complete understanding of how OAuth2 Proxy and Istio authentication works, see [OAUTH2_PROXY_ISTIO_SETUP.md](OAUTH2_PROXY_ISTIO_SETUP.md) and [MODE_DETECTION_CASE_STUDY.md](MODE_DETECTION_CASE_STUDY.md).

-This example shows how to configure the CloudEvent Player when running behind Istio service mesh where JWT validation is handled by Istio's RequestAuthentication policy.
+This example shows how to configure the CloudEvent Player when running behind Istio service mesh where JWT validation is handled by Istio's RequestAuthentication policy or OAuth2 Proxy.

 ## Scenario